Kosher locust

-Kosher locusts are varieties of locust deemed permissible for consumption under the laws of kashrut (Jewish dietary law).
-While the consumption of most insects is forbidden under the laws of kashrut, the rabbis of the Talmud identified eight kosher species of locust.
+Kosher locusts are types of orthopterans deemed permissible for consumption under the laws of kashrut (Jewish dietary law).
+While the consumption of most insects is generally forbidden, Leviticus excepts four categories of flying insects (for that reason, the term "kosher locust" is somewhat of a misnomer).
 However, the identity of those species is in dispute.

-Despite the lingering uncertainty, some people today view certain species of locusts as kosher and they can be bought in Israel for consumption.

-Laws
+Before their emigration to Israel in the mid-20th century, the Jewish communities of Yemen and parts of northern Africa, ate certain species which they preserved a tradition to be kosher, and they continue to do so occasionally to this day.

+Biblical Source

-The Biblical command regarding kosher locusts goes as follows:
+The general rule regarding flying insects is as follows: